LoukiaSpin/Obtaining-and-Displaying-Absolute-Risks-in-NMA/README.md

 #> 4   ICS+LABA  0.76  0.67  0.85
 ```

-Next, use the `absolute_risk()` function to obtain unique absolute risks assuming a baseline risk of 0.34 for the placebo (the median risk event across the plabo-controlled trials).
+Next, use the `absolute_risk()` function to obtain unique absolute risks assuming a baseline risk of 0.34 for the placebo (the median risk event across the placebo-controlled trials).

 ```r
 absolute_risk(data = baker,